Richard Diebenkorn

 1963

-3. Figure Drawing: Figure studies with friends
+Figure Drawings — studies made with friends and models

 Finding Himself: